 Since then he’s been involved in most of the team’s projects in print, stage, radio, television and online, and only got arrested that one time.

 In a bid for respectability, Dom began presenting Evenings on ABC Radio Sydney and across NSW and the ACT in 2012.
 He left in 2016, and, the following year, returned to disreputability with Radio Chaser on Triple M.

-He regularly writes for Daily Life, the Sydney Morning Herald and SBS Life and Food, and was previously a columnist for The Drum.
 His first novel Disco Boy (2009) portrayed the career travails of a disaffected law graduate suspiciously like himself, and its successor Comrades (2010) delved into the grubby world of student politics.
-His third novel, Man vs Child, was released in 2013, and was produced for a Doctor of Arts degree at the University of Sydney.
+His third novel, Man vs Child, was released in 2013, and was also about someone depressingly like himself, a radio anchor who also works in comedy.
+The book was written as part of a Doctor of Arts degree at the University of Sydney.